aaron-imbrock/cf-notes/wsl.md

 ```bash
 wsl --update
 ```
-Note:
+### Reboot your computer

-In the next section you'll install Ubuntu.
+In this section you'll install Ubuntu.
 If you still see an error message upon first load, then Virtualization likely needs to be enabled in the BIOS.
 Have the student install Zoom on their cell phone, start a Zoom meeting with them and make sure audio and video work before leaving Remo.

 Getting into the BIOS requiring hitting a key.
 It's usually **F2** or **DELETE**.
 Look for Virtualization under the ADVANCED section in the BIOS.
 Googling 'enable virtualization in /model/ /manufacturer/' is how I go if I can't find it.

-### Reboot your computer

 ## Install Ubuntu 20.04 LTS from the Microsoft store page